AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/upgrade.md

 ## Upgrade the [!DNL Data Migration Tool]

-1. Log in to your Magento server as, or switch to, [the file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).
+1. Log in to your application server as, or switch to, [the file system owner](../../installation/prerequisites/file-system/overview.md).
-1. Change to Magento 2 root directory.
+1. Change to the application root directory.
 1. Enter the following command:

    ```bash